whily/kotsci/README.md

 etc. For details, please refer
 <http://scala.micronauticsresearch.com/sbt/useful-sbt-commands>.

-To use the library, include following line in your sbt configuration (TODO).
+Currently the library is not published to any public repository yet.
+To use this library with your project, you need to download the source code, and run `sbt publish-local` in your command line.
+Then, include following line in your sbt configuration file.

+          libraryDependencies += "net.whily" %% "scasci" % "0.0.1-SNAPSHOT"